drupal-deconstructed/drupal-7-deconstructed/04-database.md

 $new_connection = new $driver_class(self::$databaseInfo[$key][$target]);
 ```

+All we're really doing here is grabbing the driver name from `$databaseInfo`, and using that to try to instantiate a class for it, which should be named `DatabaseConnection_<driver>` and should be located in '/includes/database/<driver>/database.inc'.
+If found, we pass in the database info so that the driver class can make use of it.

-From here, the driver class that we've just instantiated will do some driver-specific stuff (more to come on that later) along with calling its parent class's constructor.
+From here, the driver class that we've just instantiated will do some driver-specific stuff (whatever is needed to prepare a connection for whatever database driver you're using) along with calling its parent class's constructor.
 Its parent class happens to be `DatabaseConnection`, which we've already talked about as being extended from the core PHP `PDO` class, which creates our connection when instantiated.

 And we have our connection.
 To summarize: any given query will call `getConnection()` which calls `openConnection()` which, after finding our DB connection info from the `global $databases` variable, calls the constructor for our DB driver's class.
 That constructor calls `DatabaseConnection`'s constructor which calls `PDO`'s constructor, which creates our connection.